Learn More about COVID-19

 1 The sites listed provide testing for COVID-19.
 Some require an appointment and/or a referral from a health care provider.
 Locations are subject to change.

-Forsyth County Public Health is now administering vaccines to everyone ages 12 and older.
+Forsyth County Public Health is now administering vaccines to individuals 6 months and older.

 For additional information about COVID vaccines, the phases, and FAQ, please go to yourspotyourshot.nc.gov